Islandora/Crayfish/README.md

 See the individual services for more information on their endpoints.

+## Security

+Crayfish microservices use JWTs to handle authentication like the rest of the Islandora CLAW.
+It is disabled by default.
+To enable, set `security enabled` to `true` in `cfg/cfg.php` for any microservice.
+You can also set the path to an xml configuration fie for security a la [Syn][9] with the `security config` parameter.

 ## Development

 If you would like to contribute, please get involved by attending our weekly